 You supply the stocks and we supply the trading signals.

 It is really that easy.
-Every subscriber is able to maintain a list of 50 stocks that they can change at any time.
+Every Daily Trading Signals member is able to maintain a list of 50 stocks that they can change at any time.
 And every day after the close our system tells you to either buy or sell each stock at the open of the next trading day or continue to hold that position.
 You can place your orders with your broker the night before to be executed at the market when the regular trading session opens.

 We will never divulge the trading algorithm.
 That is proprietary.
-You can read more about the trading system below.
+You can read more about the trading system below and/or watch a quick video to see how it works.

 Our trading system is based on technical analysis and is the result of years of backtesting and development.